seanbamforth/wassel/readme.md

 What comes with it
 ----------
 As well as coffeescript and less compilers, we've included jquery and bootstrap.
-If you haven't created an assets folder, then these will automatically be copied to it the first time you view an ASP file containing the "<%=oWassel.call("assets")%>" command.
+If you haven't created an assets folder, then these will automatically be copied to it the first time you view an ASP file containing the `<%=oWassel.call("assets")%>`command.

 Links for the included modules are as follows: